QuTech-Delft/OpenQL/docs/quantum_gate.rst

 Quantum Gates
 =============

-Gates in OpenQL are the constructs that refer to operations to be executed somehow on the quantum computing platform.
+Gates in OpenQL are the constructs that refer to operations to be executed somehow on the computing platform.

 A gate refers to an operation and to zero or more operands.